Challenging the status quo

 Vara post-screens mammograms for potentially missed cases, alerting the screening radiologist to take a second look at suspicious, unreported findings.
 We refer to this as the safety net, which is always running in the background, but only springs into action when the radiologist misses something.

-In 2022, we will release a new feature: support for a digital consensus conference — including capabilities enabling radiologists to collaborate on Vara.
-Together, they'll be able to discuss cases where the double readers could not reach consensus, and decide whether these women should be recalled.
+Vara supports a completely digital consensus conference — including capabilities enabling radiologists to collaborate on Vara.
+Together, they are able to discuss cases where the double readers could not reach consensus, and decide whether these women should be recalled.

 Radiologists gain critical insight by comparing the development of tissue and lesions over time.
 Likewise, leveraging temporal information will further improve the diagnostic accuracy of AI models.
-Not only will our AI run on the current exam, but it will check prior exams for signs of cancer — with the promise of further improving screening performance.
+Not only does our AI run on the current exam, but it also checks prior exams for signs of cancer — with the promise of further improving screening performance.

 Vara is a zero-footprint, end-to-end, all-in-one workflow solution that can easily be accessed from any certified screening workstation — without installation.